singularity-code/scim-endpoint/README.md

 > java -jar personify-scim-server-1.0.0-SNAPSHOT.jar

+When port 8080 is already taken, add the vm parameter -Dserver.port=9090 or any other port you prefer

-When you have cloned the project, you can build the binary from source.
+When you cloned the project, you can build the binary from source.

 Requirements to build are installation of a Java JDK 1.8+ and Maven.